schlotg/angular-rollup-boilerplate/README.md

 Rollup has a Replace plugin that allows you to replace strings in your code with strings that you define in the Rollup config.
 This is currently being used in the ENV variable which gets set to "production" or "development" based on the type of build you used to create the bundles.
-This can be used in your code to enable or disabled things like loggers or console.log calls based on the environment.
+This can be used in your code to enable or disable things like loggers or console.log calls based on the environment.